Aney/aney.co.uk/README.md

 This is my what will become my personal website.

-Since I haven't worked with web or design in a few years I've decided to create this, but with a focus on content rather than "design".
+The goal is to have the entire website be small and entirely self-hosted/under my control.

 ## Semantic and Speed

-My goal for this is to convey everything I want; all whilst keeping the website semantic, accessable, and snappy
+The website should convey everything I want; all whilst remaining semantic, accessable, and snappy.

 ## To Do